 DCB Bank Ltd is a private sector scheduled commercial bank in India.
-The bank was initially established in 1930s in Mumbai from a series of Co-operative bank mergers with the Ismailia Co-operative Bank Ltd and the Masalawala Co-operative Bank.
+The bank was initially established in the 1930s in Mumbai from a series of Co-operative bank mergers with the Ismailia Co-operative Bank Ltd and the Masalawala Co-operative Bank.

 These 2 banks later merged to form Development Credit Bank after it was granted the scheduled bank license by the RBI in May 1995.
 The bank later went for IPO in 2006.

 There are a total of 22 private sector banks and 12 public sector banks currently with DCB Bank being one of the smallest out of them.
 The bank has a total of 336 branches all across India.

-If this happens, it would make the business go bankrupt overnight as banks do not hold that much reserves with them.
-(ICICI Bank faced existential threat in 2008 when the depositors rushed to take out their money from the bank after listening to some rumours on social media)
+If this happens, it would make the business go bankrupt overnight as banks do not hold that many reserves with them.
+(ICICI Bank faced an existential threat in 2008 when the depositors rushed to take out their money from the bank after listening to some rumors on social media)

-The other most important thing to note is that the money they lend as loans to its customers should be returned to them in due time along with the interest.
+The other most important thing to note is that the money they lend as loans to their customers should be returned to them in due time along with the interest.
 If it doesn’t, banks would have to classify them as NPAs (as per NPA classification norms) and take the loss themselves.